What’s All The Buzz About?

 What’s Growing At My House?

 As I get ready to spruce up my garden beds this year, I am going to focus on making them pollinator friendly.
 Generally, I start the season with a grand plan on what I’m going to put in and then go to my local nursery to find plants.
 Unfortunately, I usually get side tracked and come home with a bunch of stuff and no plan on where it’s going.
-This year, with the help of the Pollinator Partnership BeeSmart app, the information I found on the National Pollinator Garden Network and the information I found on my local university extension website, I’m going to have a better idea of what I should plant.
+This year, with the information I found on the National Pollinator Garden Network and the information I found on my local university extension website, I’m going to have a better idea of what I should plant.
 Looking out my window now, I see columbine, canna lilies, lavender, lemon balm, evening primrose, phlox, cone flowers, and a few things I can’t identify.
 I just have a few spots to fill in.
 My butterfly bush and my rose bush are on the side of my house along with a bunch of weeds.
 Last night I ordered some seed bombs from Seedles and I plan to put those among the rose and butterfly bushes.
 Right now I see mostly pink and purple in my garden so I need some bright colors to round things out.
 I have four containers to fill, my plan with those is to put in annuals that are colorful and attractive to butterflies.
 I’m definitely not a designer and my garden usually winds up a bit lopsided but I’ll give myself an “A” for effort.
 Anything is better than boring green shrubs.

 You may not be able to do everything but perhaps you could pick a few.
 Plant a container garden and put it out on your apartment patio or join a community garden.